Angelina Weld Grimké: Life and career

 Angelina Weld Grimké was born in Boston, Massachusetts, in 1880 to a biracial family.
 Her father, Archibald Grimké, was a lawyer and of mixed race, son of a white slave owner and a mixed-race enslaved woman of color his father owned; he was of the "negro race" according to the society he grew up in.
 He was the second African American to graduate from Harvard Law School.
 Her mother, Sarah Stanley, was European American, from a Midwestern middle-class family.
 Information about her is scarce.

 Grimké's parents met in Boston, where her father had established a law practice.
-Angelina was named for her father's paternal white aunt Angelina Grimké Weld, who with her sister Sarah Grimké had brought him and his brothers into her family after learning about them after his father's death.
-(They were the sons of her late slaveowning brother Henry, also one of the wealthy white Grimké planter family.)
+Angelina was named after her father's paternal white aunt Angelina Grimké Weld, who, along with her sister Sarah Grimké, had brought him and his two brothers (Francis and John) into her family after learning about them after his father's death.
+(They were the sons of her late slave-owning brother Henry, also one of the wealthy white Grimké planter family.)

 When Grimké and Sarah Stanley married, they faced strong opposition from her family, due to concerns over race.
 The marriage did not last very long.
 Soon after their daughter Angelina's birth, Sarah left Archibald and returned with the infant to the Midwest.
 After Sarah began a career of her own, she sent Angelina, then seven, back to Massachusetts to live with her father.
 Angelina Grimké would have little to no contact with her mother after that.
 Sarah Stanley committed suicide several years later.

 Angelina's paternal grandfather was Henry Grimké, of a large and wealthy slaveholding family based in Charleston, South Carolina.
 Her paternal grandmother was Nancy Weston, an enslaved woman whom Henry owned; she was also of mixed race.
 Henry became involved with her as a widower.
 They lived together and had three sons: Archibald, Francis, and John (born after his father's death in 1852).
 Henry taught Nancy and the boys to read and write but kept them enslaved.

 Among Henry's family were two sisters who had opposed slavery and left the South before he began his relationship with Weston; Sarah and Angelina Grimké became notable abolitionists in the North.
 The Grimkés were also related to John Grimké Drayton of Magnolia Plantation near Charleston, South Carolina.
 South Carolina had laws making it difficult for an individual to manumit slaves, even his own slave children.
 (See Children of the plantation.)
 Instead of trying to gain the necessary legislative approval required for each manumission, wealthy fathers often sent their children north for schooling to give them opportunities, and in hopes they would stay to live in a free state.